About Recast

 The kind of profile you wish you already had.

 You get up to ten headshots.
 Up to a thousand words for your bio.
-Up to ten YouTube embeds and ten TikTok embeds for reels, performance footage, audition tape — whatever you want.
-Direct links to your Instagram, TikTok, personal website, and agent contact.
+Up to 6 YouTube videos and 3 TikTok videos for reels, performance footage, audition tape — whatever you want.
+Direct links to your Instagram, TikTok, and personal website.
+A structured representation section for your agents and managers.
 A permanent record of every role you've performed, every night you've gone on as a cover, every production you've been part of.

 When you claim your profile, you get a verified badge.
 That badge means it's actually you.